cleverage/responsive-video-background/README.md

 [![npm](https://img.shields.io/npm/v/@cleverage/responsive-video-background)](https://www.npmjs.com/package/@cleverage/responsive-video-background) [![npm](https://img.shields.io/npm/dm/@cleverage/responsive-video-background)](https://www.npmjs.com/package/@cleverage/responsive-video-background) ![GitHub](https://img.shields.io/github/license/cleverage/responsive-video-background) [![Built by Clever Age](https://img.shields.io/badge/Build%20by-Clever%20Age-223445?labelColor=98700e)](https://www.clever-age.com/)

 A Web Component that helps **responsively using a video as the background of a content block**.
 The video usage can be restricted to large viewports, with an image fallback on thinner ones.

+The dimensions of the Web Component are determined by the content inside it.
+You can style the Web Component with CSS, but it is better to style the content itself, as there could be a layout shift with the component's styles because JavaScript has to run to really make it available.

 ## Examples